WithSecureLabs/cloud-wiki/docs/aws/services/DynamoDB.md

 - `aws dyanmodb list-tables --region <region> --output table --query 'TableNames'` \ List tables in region
 - `aws dynamodb describe-table --region <region> --table-name <table-name> --query 'Table.SSEDescription'` \ Get SSE details about table

-If nothing is returned (ie null) it could be that it uses the default (SSE enabled - Default CMK used)
+If nothing is returned (i.e. null) it could be that it uses the default (SSE enabled - Default CMK used)